-|A||Autumn Term 2019-20|
+|A||Autumn Term 2022-23|

-To situate late prehistoric archaeology of North Africa and the Near East within a broader comparative understanding of World Archaeology.
+Situate late prehistoric archaeology of North Africa and the Near East within a broader comparative understanding of World Archaeology.

 Discuss and explain current scholarship and the underlying interdisciplinary scientific methods deployed in the reconstruction of processes of environmental, societal, economic and technological change in these regions throughout this period.

-Demonstrate an understanding these processes as they manifest in key areas (such as Egypt, Mesopotamia, Anatolia and the Levant) and an awareness of regional interconnectivity, mobility and cultural exchange.
+Demonstrate an understanding of these processes as they manifest in key areas (such as Egypt, Mesopotamia, Anatolia and the Levant) and an awareness of regional interconnectivity, mobility and cultural exchange.

 Understand, critically appraise and evaluate archaeological evidence with a view to debating alternative interpretations and developing new research questions relating to the Neolithic and Bronze Age.